-Why the Keyword Lasso doesn't recommend search terms with more than 5 words?
+Why doesn't Keyword Lasso recommend search terms with more than 5 words?

 What is the bid for new keywords added through the Keyword Lasso?

 The search terms that get added as new keywords take the bid of the keyword they matched to (the keyword that triggered the search term).
 This is because if they default to the ad group bid, the traffic may be significantly reduced, and they will not get even as much traffic as they used to as search terms.

 Do I need to check if the search terms are already in my account?

 The Keyword Lasso automatically checks if a search term is already present in your Google Ads account and doesn't recommend adding it.
 This is to prevent you from adding duplicate keywords.
 You can choose to add all the suggested search terms or choose a few and apply changes.